An Essential Google Ads Guide for E-Commerce Beginners

 Our recommendation is to use either Scheduled Fetch, which is a URL-hosted file on your website, or a data file such as FTP which can be uploaded from your computer.
-These types of feed setups, will enable you the specific adjustments for each platform, real-time updates of your merchandise, save you time on editing, and eliminate the need for a developer.
+These types of feed setups will enable you the specific adjustments for each platform, and real-time updates of your merchandise, save you time on editing, and eliminate the need for a developer.

 To do so, a third-party feed management platform will come in handy.